MCBAP Certifications

 Masters degree or higher in an approved discipline: 6,000 hours included in these hours must be 4,000 hours clinical supervisor experience.

 A current, active CADC or CAADC credential issued by MCBAP is required to apply.
-Michigan only credentials are not eligible for a CCS.

 Education Degree